turingschool/front-end-curriculum/lessons/module-1/js-intro-to-unit-testing.md

 ## Learning Goals

-* Understand what testing is, why it is important, and the various types of tests
+* Understand what testing is and why it is important
+* Learn a few of the various types of tests
-* Recognizing the importance of Test Driven Development (TDD)
+* Recognize the importance of Test Driven Development (TDD)
 * Understand the red/green testing workflow
-* Ability to read/create tests
+* Gain the ability to read and write tests

 ## Vocabulary